clawpack/doc/doc/fortran_compilers.rst

     FFLAGS = -O2 -openmp

-  In this case you should also set the environment variable `OMP_NUM_THREADS` to indicate how many threads to use.
+  In this case you should also set some  environment variables.
+See :ref:`openmp` for details.

   **Note:** Versions of gfortran before 4.6 are known to have OpenMP bugs.